Early Life and Career

 On April 25, 2013, President and Mrs. Bush dedicated the Bush Center located on the campus of Southern Methodist University in Dallas, Texas.
 The George W. Bush Presidential Library and Museum is housed inside the Bush Center and it is administered by the National Archives and Records Administration, a U.S. Federal agency.
 Five living Presidents and First Ladies attended the Dedication Ceremony.

-In addition, President Bush remains actively involved in issues of national and global concern through the George W. Bush Institute, a policy institute that is part of the Center and operated by the George W. Bush Foundation.
+, a policy institute that is part of the Center and operated by the George W. Bush Foundation.
 He continues to emphasize education, global health, human freedom, and support of the military.